Color of Night: Plot

-Dr. Bill Capa, a New York psychologist, falls into a deep depression after Michelle, an unstable patient, commits suicide in front of him by jumping from his office window.
-The sight of the bloody body clad in a bright green dress causes Bill to suffer from psychosomatic color blindness, taking away his ability to see the color red.
-Bill travels to Los Angeles to stay with a friend, fellow therapist Dr. Bob Moore, who invites him to sit in on a group therapy session.
-However, Bob is violently murdered in the office and Bill is plunged into the mystery of his friend's death.
+Forty-something New York psychologist Dr. Bill Capa falls into a deep depression after his unstable patient Michelle commits suicide before his eyes by jumping from his office window.
+The sight of the body clad in a bright green dress lying in a pool of blood causes him to suffer from psychosomatic color blindness, taking away his ability to see the color red.
+Bill travels to Los Angeles to stay with a friend, fellow therapist and former college colleague Dr. Bob Moore, who invites him to sit in on a group therapy session.

+The therapy group includes: Clark, a temperamental attorney with OCD; Sondra, a nymphomaniac and kleptomaniac; Buck, a suicidal former police officer; Casey, who paints sado-masochistic images; and Richie, a 16-year old with gender dysphoria and a history of drug use.
+As Bill spends the next morning with Bob, the latter confides that his house is heavily protected due to anonymous threats, which he believes are connected to the group.
+He had contacted the police, but as therapists are often threatened they are not taken seriously.

+However, soon after Bob is violently murdered in the office, Bill is plunged into the mystery of his friend's death.
 Lt.
 Hector Martinez considers everyone in Bob's therapy group, including Bill, as suspects in the murder.
-Bill continues to live in Bob's house and begins an affair with Rose, a beautiful but mysterious young woman who comes and goes.
-Bill takes over the therapy group, which includes: Clark, a temperamental individual with OCD; Sondra, a nymphomaniac and kleptomaniac; Buck, a suicidal former police officer; Casey, who paints sado-masochistic images; and Richie, a 16-year old with gender dysphoria and a history of drug use.
+Bill continues to live in Bob's house and begins an affair with Rose, a beautiful but mysterious young woman he meets after she rearends his car one day, who comes and goes.
+Bill takes over the therapy group, initially upon Martinez's suggestion as a way of assessing the possible suspects.

+Dale Dexter comes to the psychology office, trying to convince Bill to release his brother Richie from the group sessions.
+As social services took over, he is a ward of the state.
+Dale insists he would be better off without.
+When Bill looks into the Dexters, they had been thrown into the system four years ago when Richie was 12 and put under the psychological care of Dr. Niedelmeyer, but disappeared from their radar until recently.